About

 Employment History

 I worked in the biotechnology industry for 28+ years (November 1993 through February 2022).
-I filled various roles, including bioinformatics scientist, project manager, data manager, data analyst, web developer, database administrator, Linux administrator, grant writer, hiring manager, consultant, and team lead.
+I filled various roles, often concurrently, including bioinformatics scientist, project manager, data manager, data analyst, web developer, database administrator, Linux administrator, grant writer, hiring manager, consultant, and team lead.

 From 2006-2022, I was a member of a team that created tools for designing protein expression constructs; managing DNA and protein samples; and collecting, presenting, and interpreting protein assay data.